-1. What is Treynor Ratio?Treynor ratio is a measure of returns earned in excess of the risk-free return at a given level of market risk.
-It highlights the risk-adjusted returns generated by a mutual fund scheme.
-This ratio was given by Jack Treynor thereby expanding the contribution of William Sharpe towards modern portfolio theory.
+1. What is Treynor Ratio?Treynor ratio is a measure of the returns earned more than the risk-free return at a given level of market risk.
+It highlights the risk-adjusted profits generated by a mutual fund scheme.
+This ratio was given by Jack Treynor, thereby expanding the contribution of William Sharpe towards modern portfolio theory.
 The Sharpe Ratio provides an overview of the return generating capacity of the fund against the overall risk.
-However, Treynor Ratio exclusively focuses on how much the portfolio has performed in the backdrop of risks prevailing in the economy.
+However, the Treynor Ratio exclusively focuses on how much the portfolio has performed in the backdrop of risks prevailing in the economy.

-To make things lucid, you need to know that returns of an investment portfolio are vulnerable to two types of risk i.e. company risk and market risk.
+To make things lucid, you need to know that returns of an investment portfolio are vulnerable to two types of risk, i.e. company risk and market risk.
 If your portfolio returns fall on account of one firm in the segment, it is because of internal adverse factors faced by the firm.
-You may perceive it as company-related risk.
+You may perceive it as a company-related risk.
 On the other hand, if the portfolio returns are affected due to bad performance of all the firms in an industry, the reason might be an overall economic downturn.
 You may perceive it as market risk.

-In fact, you are advised to maintain a diversified portfolio to eliminate the chances of losing money owing to company risk.
-However, as regards market risk, it cannot be eliminated.
-Hence, when you take market risk upon making investment in a mutual fund scheme, you become eligible to receive a reward called the risk premium.
-The higher the risk taken, higher must be the reward.
-Thus, Treynor ratio of a mutual fund indicates how well you would be rewarded for taking the risk of investing in the particular mutual fund scheme.
+You are advised to maintain a diversified portfolio to eliminate the chances of losing money owing to company risk.
+However, as regards market risk, it cannot be excluded.
+Hence, when you take the market risk upon investing in a mutual fund scheme, you become eligible to receive a reward called the risk premium.
+The higher the risk taken, the higher must be the reward.
+Thus, the Treynor Ratio of a mutual fund indicates how well you would be rewarded for taking the risk of investing in a particular mutual fund scheme.